stewones/flew/docs/getting-started.md

 );
 ```

-> Reative api for `firebase` and `firestore` drivers follows pretty much the same as is in the oficial google's sdk
+> Reative api for `firebase` and `firestore` drivers follows pretty much the same as is in the oficial Google's SDK

 ### Using the class decorator @Collection